Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 a large amount of hum to go unnoticed.
 One successful scheme was

-B+ and C- supplies.
+provided B+ and C- supplies.

 Once indirectly heated valves became available

-in the late 1920's, battery types were relegated to portables or for sets
+in the late 1920's, battery types were relegated to portables, or for sets

 used in areas with no power mains.

-The Reknown Special 3.
+The Renown Special 3.

 This set is a Wireless Weekly design from

-1929 and is very typical of the time.
+March 22, 1929, and is very typical of the time.
 It is a three valve regenerative

-regulator, providing 4V with no hum.
+state regulator, providing 4V with no hum.
 While this set up worked perfectly

-well, it was cumbersome with three boxes stacked on the floor and untidy
+well, it was cumbersome with three boxes stacked on the floor, and untidy

 wiring between them.
 I wanted something more compact and neater.
+The Renown

-The new Eliminator.
+The New Eliminator.

-required from the 12V house lighting plant.
+from the 12V house lighting plant.

 As with a lot of things I build now, I

-connected will automatically provide the correct grid bias, but as a dry
+the filaments are connected will automatically provide the correct grid

-battery would last many years providing this, it was a minor point.
+bias, but as a dry battery would last many years providing this, this was

 A synchronous vibrator is used in such